DFE-Digital/bat-design-history/app/posts/how-to/2025-09-10-how-to-add-images-using-the-github-website.md

 [![Screenshot of edit file button](12-edit-file.png "Screenshot of edit file button")](12-edit-file.png)

-Navigate to where you want to add the images to your design history and add a link to the image.
+Navigate to where you want to add the images to your design history and add a reference to the image.

 ## Step 10: Publishing your design history with images